-Sites will be evaluated based on suitability and overall marketability, including, but not limited to, proximity to employment, schools, shopping, public transportation, medical services, and parks/playgrounds; conformance with neighborhood character and land use patterns; and slope, noise (e.g., railroad tracks, freeways), environmental hazards, flood plain, or wetland issues.
+Sites will be evaluated based on suitability and overall marketability, including, but not limited to, proximity to employment, schools, shopping, public transportation, medical services, and parks/playgrounds; maximizing the allowable housing density; conformance with neighborhood character and land use patterns; and slope, noise (e.g., railroad tracks, freeways), environmental hazards, flood plain, or wetland issues.
+Applicants are encouraged to maximize the number of units when feasible to achieve greater density.